May 2013: Vote Now for The Supplier Spotlight!

 The Prize for Winning The Supplier Spotlight Monthly Contest:

-In exchange for their efforts, S.O.F.T.
-Inc. has earned the following opportunity to promote their company on Supplier-Connection for the month of May:
+In exchange for their efforts, CLR Auto Transport has earned the following opportunity to promote their company on Supplier Connection as the lead SBE through the month of October, and highlighted and the secondary SBE throughout November, too:

 – Company logo and links prominently displayed on the Dashboard (New!
 Check it out now), highlighted under The Supplier Spotlight banner on the Get Connected page, and links to their profile from the Home Page.